xnd-project/libgumath/doc/index.rst

 ======

 This package provides tools to dispatch functions towards the memory containers.
-These containers can be have a general sctructure or a Numpy-like container with a composable, generalized function concept.
+These containers can be have a general structure or a Numpy-like container with a composable, generalized function concept.

 Libgumath